hannemann/php-transcode/README.md

 This program tries to mitigate that by providing a browser based gui for FFMpeg.
 The heavy lifting can be done on the server utilizing hardware acceleration by VAAPI (Tested with INTEL and AMD integrated GPU).

+## Installation using docker
+Since the project is based on the PHP framework laravel you can simply utilize laravel sail
+* git clone
+* cp .env.example .env # adjust settings
+* ./run
+In case of `connection reset by peer` errors while pulling docker images just start again
 ## Installation on Ubuntu 20.04
 * PHP 8.0, php-sqlite3
 * FFMpeg
 * Nginx
 * git clone
 * cp .env.example .env # adjust settings
-* touch database.sqlite
+* touch storage/database.sqlite
 * chmod www-data database.sqlite
 * add DB_DATABASE=/path/to/database.sqlite to .env
-## Installation using docker
-Since the project is based on the PHP framework laravel you can simply utilize laravel sail
-* git clone
-* cp .env.example .env # adjust settings
-* ./run
-In case of `connection reset by peer` errors while pulling docker images just start again

 ## Configuration
 Please have a look into .env.example